Cancer Counseling Hotline(+62) 821 176 19557

 Thankfully, once TRK fusion cancer is detected with genomic testing, a class of new drugs called TRK inhibitors offers real hope to patients with TRK fusion cancer.
 These drugs target tumours with the genetic abnormalities that make them sensitive to these medicines by shutting down the activity of the abnormal fusion protein.
 Previously, such patients only had the option of cytotoxic chemotherapy, which tends to be more toxic and is far less effective for these cancers.

 Precision medicine is central to the use of targeted treatments for all cancers, particularly rare cancers.
-I would like to see more rare cancers being treated with targeted therapies, as they are highly effective and have fewer side effects than conventional treatment.
+I would like to see more rare cancers being treated with targeted therapies like TRK fusion inhibitors, as they are highly effective and have fewer side effects than conventional treatment.
 I hope that more scientific interest and investment can be given to rare cancers, which often do not get as much attention because of the small patient population.
 We need more research to better understand how these rare cancers develop.
 We see many genetic mutations happening in rare cancers, yet we still do not know what these mutations are doing, how they are causing the cancer and what we can do to stop them.

 It is also important for physicians to stay updated and be aware of treatment options for rare cancers such as TRK fusion cancer and acquire the clinical experience to diagnose and treat them.
 Continued medical education for doctors, and patient engagement and support programs, would go a long way to getting patients with TRK fusion cancer the care they need.
 Making genomic testing a common practice will also be important.